-Today we are in Thousand Oaks California to celerbrate Lois Taylor’s (Mom) 93rd birthday.
+Today we are in Ventura California to celebrate Lois Taylor’s (Mom) life of 99 years.

-Lois has led an exceptional life full of travel and adventure.
-She has seen and experienced much change in this world in her 93 years.
+Lois led an exceptional life full of travel and adventure, witnessed and experienced unimaginable change in this world during her life.

-She is a California girl that has traveled through Europe, driven the Alaska Hwy 3 times and visited that state more than 30 times including once during the dead of winter.
+She was a California girl that traveled through Europe, driven the Alaska Hwy 3 times and visited that state more than 30 times including once during the dead of winter.

 The living was easy in those early years, the concepts of congestion and smog were yet to be realized.

-During many trips north to visit family in San Francisco, Lois rode in an open air rumble seat at the back of an old Ford coupe.
+During the many trips north to visit family in San Francisco, Lois rode in an open air rumble seat in the back of an old Ford coupe.
 The trip along Hwy 1 took a full 12 hours or more and she and her sisters were throughly wind burned upon arrival.

 In the the late 1940’s she met and married Sam Taylor (Dad).
-Together they followed jobs around the western states while raising 5 energetic and very intelligent children 🙂
+Together they followed jobs that took them around most of the western states.
+During this period they raised 5 energetic and very intelligent children 🙂

-Dad’s work took us to many different towns which meant hundreds of backroads to explore.
-It also meant moving the family at least 6 or 7 times between 1950 and 1964.
+Dad’s work took us to many different states and new towns which meant moving the family at least 6 or 7 times between 1950 and 1964.
 Mom got very good at packing.

-These were certainly the burgeoning years of my wanderlust and I am sure eventually what inspired my world travels.
+These were the burgeoning years of my wanderlust and I am convinced what inspired my lust for travel

-Once her sons permanently moved to Alaska in the 70’s Lois traveled north almost every summer to join them.
+Once her sons permanently moved to Alaska in the 70’s Sam and Lois traveled north almost every summer to join them.

 She volunteered at the Denali National Park visitor center and she and Sam spent one summer as campground hosts at Teklanika campground located in a remote section of the parks wilderness.

-They divided their time between Taylor Basecamp in Denali National Park and Copper Center where their son Sam lived just outside Wrangel Saint Elias National Park.
+They divided their time between Taylor Basecamp in Denali National Park and Copper Center where their son Sam and his wife Chris lived just outside Wrangel Saint Elias National Park.

 Her Alaskan adventures are many and stuff of legend.